 The period between the declaration of war in September 1939 and May 1940 is often called the Phony War as there was no fighting between the German Army and the French and British Army for almost nine months.

-Just such an eventually had been foreseen and Admiral Ramsey, based at Dover Castle in Kent had made plans for, and executed, the Evacuation of British and French troops from Dunkirk.
+Just such an eventually had been foreseen and Admiral Ramsey, based at Dover Castle in Kent had made plans for the Evacuation of British and French troops from Dunkirk.
 Codenamed Operation Dynamo it would forever become part of British history and the legend of the “Little ships” was born.

 The Light Cruiser HMS Calcutta, often based at Sheerness, evacuated 656 troops from the Dunkirk beaches on the night of 27/28 May 1940, and a further 1,200 troops on the night of 28/29 May and landed them at Sheerness.